 What is Therapeutic Horticulture (TH)?

-Therapeutic Horticulture (TH) is the purposeful use of plants and plant-related activities to promote health and wellness for an individual or group.
-A TH program leader is trained to use horticulture to promote well-being but goals and outcomes for individual participants are not clinically documented.
+TH is the purposeful use of plants and plant-related activities to promote health and wellness for an individual or group.
+A TH program leader is trained to use horticulture to promote well-being in others.

 - stroke, spinal chord and physical disabilities